http4k/http4k-connect-examples/README.md

 - **extending-connect-api-clients** : Shows how to extend the library API Clients (in this case GitHub) with custom Action classes.
 - **using-connect-api-clients** : How to use the library API Clients (in this case AWS KMS) and Fake which ship with http4k-connect.
 - **custom-api-client-and-fake** : Implementing your own custom http4k-connect compliant api-clients and a Fake HTTP system to connect to, along with examples of testing techniques.
 Also demonstrates the usage of the Kapt compile-time code-generators in a custom api-clients.
-- **fakes-in-official-aws-sdk**: How to use fake AWS API Clients with the official V2 AWS SDK in your tests.
+- **fakes-in-official-aws-sdk**: How to use AWS API Service in-memory fakes with the official V2 AWS SDK in your tests.